 Note: Email us if you know of an OrgTech project we’ve missed.

 A Decentralised Autonomous Organisation (DAO) is one of the more extreme use cases powered by OrgTech.

 It is an organisation that functions without any central point of control (decentralised), resistant to interference from any external party (autonomous), by operating based on the collective input of its stakeholders according to the rules encoded in its blockchain.

-Note: Email me if you know of a DAO that I’ve missed.
+Note: Email us if you know of a DAO that we’ve missed.

-I aim to present independent coverage of the OrgTech sector.
-However, I am currently an investor in Aragon, Colony, and DAOstack.
-I will make every effort to check any subconscious biases before publishing, but I may make mistakes.
-If you feel I have done so, please email me and I will correct this publicly.
+We aim to present independent coverage of the OrgTech sector.
+However, some of us are currently investors in OrgTech projects such as Aragon, Colony, and DAOstack.
+We will make every effort to check any subconscious biases before publishing, but we may make mistakes.
+If you feel we have done so, please email us and we will correct this publicly.